MicrosoftDocs/dynamics-365-fraud-protection/content/azure-apps-portal-powershell.md

 ## Create an Azure AD app registration in PowerShell
 If you prefer to use Microsoft Windows PowerShell to create an Azure AD app registration, see [New-AzureRmADApplication](/powershell/module/azurerm.resources/new-azurermadapplication?preserve-view=true&view=azurermps-6.13.0).

-## Grant your Azure AD app access to the Dynamics 365 Fraud Protection real-time APIs
+## Grant your Azure AD app access to the Fraud Protection real-time APIs
-For more information about how to configure API access to your Dynamics 365 Fraud Protection endpoint via the Azure portal, see [How to: Use the portal to create an Azure AD application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).
+For more information about how to configure API access to your Fraud Protection endpoint via the Azure portal, see [How to: Use the portal to create an Azure AD application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).

 To assign the appropriate Dynamics 365 API role to your Azure AD app using PowerShell, use the [New-AzureADServiceAppRoleAssignment Windows PowerShell script](/powershell/module/azuread/new-azureadserviceapproleassignment?preserve-view=true&view=azureadps-2.0), as shown in the following example.